-Don't let the cost of education put you off studying — there are lots of ways to study for free or get funding to reduce your tuition fees.
+Don't let the cost of education put you off studying — there are ways to study for free or get funding to reduce your tuition fees.

 Every qualification has its tuition fee listed on its programme page.
 This is the cost of your study.
 However, there may be additional costs such as tools, uniforms and equipment.
 Check the programme information page for the most up-to-date information about costs.

 Fees Free - your first year fees are free

 All the details and criteria are on the Fees Free website and you can check whether you're going to be able to access Fees Free by entering your National Student Number (NSN) to see if you’re entitled to funding.

 If you are eligible, we’ll organise your fees with the Tertiary Education Commission when you're enrolled to study with us.